 To make the most of your engagement data, tie it to key business metrics.
 This will paint a clear picture of how your people strategies support business success.
 It will also help you justify current and future investments and initiatives.

 There are a lot of fun ways to engage your employees.
-But some ideas will have a bigger impact than others.
-Try out these tried-and-true employee engagement ideas in your organization.
+But some ideas will have a more significant impact than others.
+Try out these employee engagement ideas in your organization.

 Use pulse surveys in between annual engagement surveys